PyGreSQL/PyGreSQL/docs/contents/pgdb/cursor.rst

 rows in a single operation, but this kind of usage is deprecated:
 :meth:`Cursor.executemany` should be used instead.

+Note that in case this method raises a :exception:`DatabaseError`, you can get information about the error condition that has occurred by introspecting its :attr:`DatabaseError.sqlstate` attribute, which will be the ``SQLSTATE`` error code associated with the error.
+Applications that need to know which error condition has occurred should usually test the error code, rather than looking at the textual error message.

 executemany -- execute many similar database operations
 -------------------------------------------------------